MoAsmar/ionic-admob-demo/README.md

 ```
 git clone https://github.com/MoAsmar/ionic-admob-demo.git
 ```
-2. cd to your project and run `npm install`
+2. cd to your project and run `npm install` .
+3. add the platform for the app to run on your device:

+`ionic cordova platform add android` for android devices, use ios for ios devices.

 ### Prerequisites